mahmoud-khaled1/Docker-Software-Containerization/README.md

 **(no bash because ubuntu uses bash by default)**

-### You can also make it so when you exit the container does not stay by using the -rm flag
+### You can also make it so that when you exit the container does not stay by using the -rm flag

 ```
   docker container run --rm -it --name [NAME] ubuntu